Page Content

 Neonatal Developmental Follow-Up Program

-Each fellow monitors longitudinally the development of 20 patients in this high-risk follow-up clinic.
-Through this experience, the fellow learns how to diagnose developmental delays and coordinate services for affected patients in order to optimize their developmental outcomes.
+Fellows participate in the multidisciplinary team caring for NICU graduates in the Mayo Clinic NICU follow-up clinic.
+Here, fellows learn how to diagnose developmental delays and coordinate services for affected patients in order to optimize their developmental outcomes.
+Fellows rotate in NICU follow-up clinic once per month on research months.

 Rotation schedule

-In total, there are 22 research blocks and 14 clinical blocks during the Neonatal-Perinatal Medicine Fellowship.
-You have three weeks of vacation each year.
+In total, there are 21 research blocks and 15 clinical blocks during the Neonatal-Perinatal Medicine Fellowship.
+Fellows have four weeks of vacation each year.
+A sample schedule is included below.

 1 NICU Research Research